-The Cameo 4 and Brother ScanNCut can cut rolled materials and have an auto blade sensor, but the Cricut Maker has more available and compatible tools.
+The Cameo 4 and Brother ScanNCut can cut rolled materials and have an auto blade sensor, but the

 If you tend to cut rolled materials (such as rolled vinyl) often, you will love the roll feeder of the Cameo 4 and the Brother ScanNCut.
 This feature lets you create longer designs without the hassle of having to cut your material to fit the mat.

 Among the three machines, Cricut offers the most compatible tools for its cutting machine.
 From the Double Scoring Wheel to the Wavy Blade, Cricut keeps expanding its arsenal of creative tools to enhance your crafting experience.
 Its Adaptive Tool System will let you enjoy the future tools Cricut has yet to release.

 The Cameo 4 also has tool adapters that let you use your tools from the older Cameo models.
 Similar to Cricut’s adaptive tool system, you can use more tools that will be released for this cutting machine.
 However, since the Cameo 4 was only released in 2019, we have yet to see more tools to be released by Silhouette to fully maximize the features of the Cameo 4.